alfio-event/alf.io/README.md

 ## Contributing to alf.io
-Importing the Gradle project into Intellij and Eclipse both work.
+Importing the Gradle project into IntelliJ and Eclipse both work.

 **Notes**:
 - this project uses [Project Lombok](https://projectlombok.org/).
 You will need to install the corresponding Lombok plugin for integration into your IDE.